pcavad/data-science-project/AC/README.md

 # CA
 Descriptive statistics and machine learning for Anonymous Customer.
-Data have been randomized for confidentiality.
+I scrambled the data for confidentiality.

 # Content: